passlab/pinsight/README.md

 Once the session has started, LTTng's daemon will be ready to accept the traces our application generates.

 In order to generate traces about OMPT events, our `libpinsight.so` library needs to be preloaded by the application.
-We also need to specify which OpenMP runtime to use.
+Latest OpenMP standard provide `OMP_TOOL_LIBRARIES` env to point the tool library (pinsight.so), thus no need to use LD_PRELOAD.
+The OpenMP runtime library is also need to provided for the execution.
 In order to ensure the 2 shared libraries are loaded correctly, we use the `LD_PRELOAD` environment variable, like so:

     # Run an OpenMP application with our shared libraries.